zhasgul/SOURCE-overdose-decline/README.md

 ## Publication and Links

+Stringfellow et al., *Structural Drivers of the Drop in US Opioid Overdose Deaths*, JAMA Psychiatry, 2025.
-*(Link to JAMA Psychiatry publication and data DOI will be inserted once production is complete.)*
+Link to JAMA Psychiatry publication and DOI will be inserted once production is complete.

 ---